-We are going to toggle from one extreme to another, chopping and changing, and then one day legislation will help us enforce an equilibrium that will hopefully leave control still firmly in some good peoples’ hands.
+We are going to toggle from extreme to another, chopping and changing until one day legislation will help us enforce an equilibrium that will hopefully leave control still firmly in the hands of some good people.

-From Fire, to writing, to wheels and engines, to the internet.
+From fire we progressed to writing, the wheel and engines to the Internet.

-Every major advance in tech has enabled humans to increase productivity at such an exponential rate of growth, it ultimately shapes several other society practise on a global scale.
+Every major advance in tech has enabled humans to increase productivity at such an exponential rate of growth that it ultimately shapes several other society practises on a global scale.

-It is also the first advancement that will almost completely mute governments say over trade … and allow companies influence to be greater than any one nation… unless government takes away freedom of communication and choice, + Google, and imposes very drastic and hindering trade legislation… YES, it is possible: think about the way we pay for items, and across borders, and how unimportant and limiting leading world currencies are in terms and compared to that of cryptocurrencies …
+It is also the first advancement that will almost completely mute governments’ say over trade and allow company influence to be greater than any one nation.
+Unless, of course, government takes away freedom of communication, choice and Google and imposes very drastic and hindering trade legislations.
+Yes, it is possible.
+Think about the way we pay for items, across borders, and how unimportant and limiting leading world currencies are in terms of and compared to crypto-currencies.

-The internet will create a global population… a new kind of citizenship with a greater population than any country… so major change is coming … patriotism of the digital world, I predict it!
+The Internet will create a global population, a new kind of citizenship with a greater population than any one country.
+Major change is coming.
+Patriotism of the digital world, I predict it.

-Big business know and agree with this, and that’s why some are already spending billions of dollars on development.
-Big business are the new political parties.
-Some studies are suggesting the IoT is going to contribute 15 trillion dollars to the global GDP.
-Think about that… South Africa’s gross national income in 2016 was 718.9 billion dollars …
+Big businesses know and agree with this, and that’s why some are already spending billions of dollars on development.
+Big businesses are the new political parties.
+Some studies suggest that I.o.T will contribute 15 trillion dollars to the global GDP.
+Think about that.
+South Africa’s gross national income in 2016 was 718.9 billion dollars.

-The IoT predict value several times more than all of South Africa’s income in a year!
+The Internet of Things has a predicted value several times more than all of South Africa’s income yearly!